ambroiseodt/itl/README.md

 cd <repo path>
 pip install -e .
 ```
-If you want to install the development, visualization and mamba dependencies, you can swap the previous command for the following one:
+If you want to install the development, visualization, and mamba dependencies, you can swap the previous command for the following one:
 ```bash
 pip install -e ".[dev,ssm,visu]"
 ```